U.S. wins Arab support for Syria/Iraq military campaign

 An alliance against Islamic State is bound to require cooperation from countries that consider each other enemies.
 Washington itself supports the Shi'ite-led government in Iraq but opposes Assad in Syria; it is allied to most Sunni Arab states while hostile to Iran.

-A State Department official traveling with Kerry said the top U.S. diplomat would the ask allies to make room for U.S. military activity: "We may need enhanced basing and overflights ... there’s going to be a meeting soon of defense ministers to work on these details."
+A State Department official travelling with Kerry said the top U.S. diplomat would the ask allies to make room for U.S. military activity: "We may need enhanced basing and overflights ... there’s going to be a meeting soon of defence ministers to work on these details."

 Kerry would also urge regional television news outlets, particularly Qatari-owned Al Jazeera and Saudi-owned Al Arabiya, to air anti-extremist messages.
 Governments in the region would be urged to press mosques to preach against Islamic State.

-"They need to get at the clerics because the clerics can get at the mosques in the neighborhood and they have to expose ISIL for what it is," the official told reporters.
+"They need to get at the clerics because the clerics can get at the mosques in the neighbourhood and they have to expose ISIL for what it is," the official told reporters.

 Washington also wants more efforts to stop the flow of money to the group by tackling oil smuggling and cracking down on contributions from private donors, the official said.